Fatty liver disease life insurance

 While it may be harder to secure life cover while living with autoimmune hepatitis, it doesn't mean it's impossible.

-It can be possible to secure cover through specialist insurers.
-Reassured work with specialist insurers who may be able to help you secure the cover you need.
+It could be possible to secure some form of cover through specialist insurers.
+Reassured's advised team work with specialist insurers who may be able to help you secure the cover you need.

 Due to alcoholic hepatitis being caused by overconsumption of alcohol over a long period of time, it can be hard to secure life insurance after a diagnosis.